t4rra/CCStopper/README.md

 > These are features that I'd like to implement in the future.
 If you can help, please open a thread in the discussions tab, under the "Development" category, or if you have code already, open a pull request!

 - [ ] Patch Retention
-  - Locks the patched file from genP so that nothing can modify/delete it
+  - Locks the patched file from GenP so that nothing can modify/delete it
   - I'm stuck at setting a list of filepaths that the script can read off and patch.
 - [ ] Backup documentation/scripts
 ## Known Issues